techouse/qs/README.md

 );
 ```

-The depth limit helps mitigate abuse when qs is used to parse user input, and it is recommended to keep it a reasonably
+The depth limit helps mitigate abuse when QS is used to parse user input, and it is recommended to keep it a reasonably
 small number.

 For similar reasons, by default **QS** will only parse up to 1000 parameters.
 This can be overridden by passing